andyh17-uw/autm-24-uw-cybersec-huskey-manager/README.md

 ![Loggly start free trial](/lab-writeup-imgs/loggly_start_trial.png)

 2. Fill out all the personal and account information.
-For organization you can just put iSchool, and for subdomain you can put anything (I used info310).
+For organization you can just put iSchool, and for subdomain you can put anything but it must be unique (I used info310).

 ![Create Loggly account](/lab-writeup-imgs/create_loggly_account.png)